 Even though we don't exactly know what we were going undercover to do, he had much confidence that when we find out, we were gonna be able to take on anything.

-That's what we're trained for.
+That's what we're trained for, after all.

 And finally, we learnt how to be strong.